nus-cs2113-AY2425S1/tp/docs/team/ctzeyong.md

 ## Overview

-Finance Buddy is a software that allows university students to log their daily expenditures to help manage their budgets.
+FinanceBuddy is a software that allows university students to log their daily expenditures to help manage their budgets.
 Users can add, delete and edit expenditure logs into the app as well as list out all their logged transactions.